 Pride Ball Prom

 The Pride Ball Prom is a unique “come as you are” prom for LGBTQ and allied youth 12-18 to celebrate who you are!
-Our 2019 Pride Ball Prom will be on Friday, April 26th.
-Stay tuned for details on how to secure your free ticket!
+Our 2019 Pride Ball Prom will be on Friday, April 26th at 7pm.
+Register for your FREE ticket to prom at: https://yfprideballprom.eventbrite.com

 This program provides materials, instruction and support for youth seeking a creative outlet.
 An annual summer art camp and art show (in the summer) allow youth to share their art with the community.